CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This skill is essentially a placeholder with no substantive content.
-It contains only meta-descriptions of what it claims to do without any actual instructions, templates, examples, or concrete guidance for creating troubleshooting guides.
-It provides zero value to Claude beyond what the skill's title already conveys.
+It contains only meta-descriptions of what the skill would do without any actual instructions, templates, examples, or actionable guidance for creating troubleshooting guides.
+It fails on every dimension of the rubric.

 Suggestions